This post is also available in: French

-- Decide the performance you want
+4. Decide the boat performances you want

 Not everyone is looking for the fastest yacht.
 But let’s be honest, speed can be one of the most addictive parts of sailing.
 Some boats are more suited for long distance, some are better to cruise around and many can be a balanced mix of the two.

 So you can decide to compromise on performance to favour cruising and long distance.